Emergent Speed of Light

 The modon carries its own energy.
 A modon is a nonlinear solitary wave — its stability comes from the balance between the vortex dipole’s mutual advection and the exponentially decaying exterior confinement.
 The energy is entirely internal: the counter-rotating vortex pair carries its own momentum.
 The substrate provides the confinement length scale (L_R = c/f_0) but does not inject or extract energy.
 Unlike a sound wave, which is a collective oscillation of the medium, the modon displaces the medium as it passes, the medium springs back, and the net energy transfer is zero.
 The only thing that can destroy a modon is encountering the opposite topology — an anti-modon whose vorticity destructively interferes with its own.

 Compact emission, ξ-scale envelope.
 When an atomic boundary collapses, the modon is ejected as a compact dipole — its energy concentrated in two counter-rotating vortex cores far smaller than ξ.
 It does not need to “balloon up” to the lattice cell scale.
 The ξ-scale envelope is the perturbation field — the region of dc1 BEC that the compact dipole displaces as it propagates.
 The matching condition at ξ gives the modon its quantization and speed c, but the energy packet itself is dense and small.
 This explains why a photon can be emitted from an atom (a_0 \sim 53 pm) yet carry a perturbation envelope of \sim 100\;\mum: the atom doesn’t produce a ξ-sized object — it launches a compact vortex dipole into a ξ-sized sea.
-The connection to the Compton oscillation is direct: the electron vortex breathes between its contracted phase (r_\text{eff} \sim 150 fm, maximum circulation) and its expanded phase (\xi \sim 100\;\mum, maximum ripple in the substrate).
-In a tightly bound atom, the atomic potential constrains the expansion, shrinking the electron’s effective zone of influence.
-Free, the full ξ breathing is available.
+The connection to the Compton oscillation is direct: the electron vortex’s heartbeat breathes between r_\text{eff} \sim 150 fm and the reduced Compton wavelength \bar\lambda_C \approx 386 fm (the per-cycle breath is causally bounded there; see Open Problems § WIP-12), dressed by a perturbation envelope that reaches \xi \sim 100\;\mum.
+In a tightly bound atom, the atomic potential constrains that envelope, shrinking the electron’s effective zone of influence.
+Free, the full ξ-scale dress is available.
 The modon at emission inherits the scale of whatever transition produced it.

 This is the substrate’s complete account of Lorentz invariance: the BEC spectrum gives c in all directions, the scale separation makes the lattice invisible to quasiparticle excitations, the EOS enforces a single speed, the boundary matching is plane-independent, and the modon’s self-propulsion ensures frictionless transit.
 None of these arguments require the layered structure to be absent — they require only that it operate at a scale below the modon’s resolution.